 There are a number of cost/efficiency advantages to bioremediation, which can be employed in areas that are inaccessible without excavation.
 For example, hydrocarbon spills (specifically, oil spills) or certain chlorinated solvents may contaminate groundwater, which can be easier to treat using bioremediation than more conventional approaches.
 This is typically much less expensive than excavation followed by disposal elsewhere, incineration, or other off-site treatment strategies.
 It also reduces or eliminates the need for "pump and treat", a practice common at sites where hydrocarbons have contaminated clean groundwater.
 Using prokaryotes for bioremediation of hydrocarbons also has the advantage of breaking down contaminants at the molecular level, as opposed to simply chemically dispersing the contaminant.

-"Bioremediation" is licensed under CC BY 4.0.
-"Prokaryotic Diversity" by OpenStax is licensed under CC BY 4.0.
-Modified from originals by Matthew R. Fisher.
+Beneficial Prokaryotes by OpenStax is licensed under CC BY 4.0.
+Modified from originals by Matthew R. Fisher and Joni Baumgarten.